karmveershubham/CodeCatsDSA/README.md

 # CodeCatsDSA
-This repo contains all the challenging DSA problems of CodeCats society which were solved by me.
+This repo contains all the challenging DSA problems of CodeCats society NIT KUrukshetra which were solved by me.
 <br>PS: Platform used is LEETCODE